Echtzeitsysteme/gips-seams-2023-artifact-vm/tutorial/tutorial.md

 ## Implementation

-The Eclipse workspace consinsts of the following projects:
+The Eclipse workspace consists of the following projects:

 - **LectureStudioModel**: Metamodel of the exemplar.
-If you are interested how the complete metamodel looks, open the file `LectureStudioModel.ecore` in `LectureStudioModel`/`model` and select all entries.
-If you open the tab `PlantUML` at the right side of the Eclipse view, you can inspect a graphical representation of the metamodel.
+If you are interested in how the complete metamodel looks, open the file `LectureStudioModel.ecore` in `LectureStudioModel`/`model` and select all entries.
+If you open the tab `PlantUML` on the right side of the Eclipse view, you can inspect a graphical representation of the metamodel.
 - **org.eclipse.examples.incrementalp2p.common**: Contains common classes to hold some data and constant definitions.
 - **org.eclipse.examples.incrementalp2p.distribution**: Contains the control flow logic of the simulation and the GIPS(L) implementation.
-This code mainly calls the generatedd `API` of the GIPS(L) project.
+This code mainly calls the generated `API` of the GIPS(L) project.
-- **org.eclipse.examples.incrementalp2p.gips.incrementaldistribution**: This is the actual GIPS(L) implementation for the incremental setup/maintainence process of the streaming network.
+- **org.eclipse.examples.incrementalp2p.gips.incrementaldistribution**: This is the actual GIPS(L) implementation for the incremental setup/maintenance process of the streaming network.
 It contains:
 	- GIPSL specification: `src`/`gipsl`/`Model.gipsl`
 	- GT rules: `src`/`gipsl`/`Rules.gt`
 	- GT patterns: `src`/`gipsl`/`Patterns.gt`
 	- GT conditions: `src`/`gipsl`/`Conditions.gt`
-- **org.eclipse.examples.incrementalp2p.repository**: This projects holds several GT rules to setup the simulation environment, i.e., to create the start space of the (non-connected) streaming network.
+- **org.eclipse.examples.incrementalp2p.repository**: This project holds several GT rules to setup the simulation environment, i.e., to create the start space of the (non-connected) streaming network.
 - **org.eclipse.examples.incrementalp2p.run**: Entry point (runner) of the simulation.
-Use the class `ConsoleApp.java` to start the simulation (via it's `main` method).
+Use the class `ConsoleApp.java` to start the simulation (via its `main` method).
 - **org.eclipse.examples.incrementalp2p.visualization**: Components to generate the visualization that is shown in the web browser at the end of a run.